misiektoja/spotify_monitor/docs/usage.md

 The first `docker run` command works in macOS shells and Windows PowerShell with a Docker-compatible runtime that provides the `docker` CLI.
 In Windows Command Prompt replace `${PWD}` with `%cd%`.

 The manual-script examples assume the current directory contains `spotify_monitor.py`.
-Commands printed by setup, Doctor and recovery messages use the running interpreter and the full script path.
-Packaged installations use the running interpreter with `-m spotify_monitor`.
+If you installed in a virtual environment, activate it before using the printed commands.
+Setup and recovery commands retain your selected configuration and `.env` paths.

 See [Installation](installation.md) for setup, optional dependencies, image details and upgrade commands.